Azure-Samples/azure-ml-federated-learning/README.md

 - only data of public or system metadata classification can be moved outside the silo;
 - only "approved" jobs can change the classification of data or move it outside the silo.

+Silos are expected to be reliable (i.e., no concerns around network connectivity or uptime).
+We also assume a hard cap of **≤ 100 silos**.

 Current contents:
 - `automated_provisioning`: a collection of resources to automatically provision the orchestrator and silos resources.
 - `fl_arc_k8s`: simple example of using shrike Federated Learning API + Arc + Kubernetes + Azure ML to submit a Federated Learning experiment.